 These debts, unlike those widely considered dischargeable, are largely left unaffected by bankruptcy proceedings, even those as straightforward as Chapter 7.
 Although some of these expenses are unavoidable, such as taxes, others can easily not affect a debtor if they simply keep the law in mind when making financial dealings.

-If you need assistance working through your bankruptcy proceedings, contact a Birmingham non-dischargeable debt attorney of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+If you need assistance working through your bankruptcy proceedings, contact a Birmingham non-dischargeable debt attorney of [firm-name], by calling [phone-number].
 Let our experience and knowledgeable assist you with your hard times today.